GharialSoftware/project-homepage/src/content/blog/2025-04-16/index.md

 For example, in the case of Mastodon, it’s the claim that people can possess the tools of creating and managing their community that is guaranteed by FLOSS licensing, and we should always insist on the former than the later.

-On this side, I also think the value provided by the current landscape is weaker than it could be, and it was illustrated by Meta’s *Threads* service entering the space: people where afraid of the impact of such service, and that they might end Embrace/Extend/Extinguish the Fediverse.
+On this side, I also think the value provided by the current landscape is weaker than it could be, and it was illustrated by Meta’s *Threads* service entering the space: people were afraid of the impact of such service, and that they might end Embrace/Extend/Extinguish the Fediverse.

 If we fear that an actor could perform such hostile operation, it just means that the value and experience of the Fediverse isn’t sufficiently anchored in what FLOSS can permit (sovereignty, interconnectivity, etc).